The Calculus Affair: Influences

 Hergé's depiction of Borduria was based on Eastern Bloc countries.
 Their police force was modelled on the Soviet KGB.
 Hergé named the political leader of Borduria Plekszy-Gladz, a pun on Plexiglas, although the English translators renamed him Kûrvi-Tasch ("curvy tash"), a reference to the fact that the leader's curved moustache, inspired by that of Soviet leader Joseph Stalin, was a prominent symbol in Borduria.
-As evidence for the accuracy of Hergé's depiction of an Eastern Bloc city, Farr highlighted that Borduria's Kûrvi-Tasch Platz closely resembled East Berlin's Platz der Republik, which would only be completed in the 1970s.
 All of the furniture in the Bordurian police headquarters was drawn from that found in the Studios Hergé premises.

 The idea of a sonic weapon was one that had been unsuccessfully pioneered by German scientists under the control of Albert Speer during World War II.A book that Tintin examines in Professor Topolino's house, German Research in World War II by Leslie E. Simon – a retired major general in the United States Army – really existed and was published in 1947.
 In the strip, Hergé preserved the English-language title of the book rather than translating it into French, although altered the book's cover design to remove a prominent swastika.
 The inclusion of the book is one of the few instances that there is any reference to the Second World War within The Adventures of Tintin.
 The photograph of the sonic weapon is also authentic.